Supersheep50/hey-look-listen-quiz/README.md

       - There are 24 functions in this file.
       - Function with the largest signature take 0 arguments, while the median is 0.
       - Function with the largest signature take 0 arguments, while the median is 0.
-      - Largest function has 8 statements in it, while the median is 3.
+      - Largest function has 10 statements in it, while the median is 3.
-      - The most complex function has a cyclomatic complexity value of 10 while the median is 2.
+      - The most complex function has a cyclomatic complexity value of 8 while the median is 2.

 ### Fixed Bugs

-- Quiz was not recoginizing the correct answer.
+- Quiz was not recognizing the correct answer.
 My styling on my answers was causing right answers to be seen as wrong answers.
 - Timer was not counting down from 60 and acting erratically when starting a new game.
 I added in specific code to ensure the timer restarted from 60 when hitting Play Again or Begin Quiz.
 - Background photo and Logo not showing up on live page - fixed by removing a / from my img tags in the html.
 - Lighthouse testing score was slow.
 Converted photos to Webp and greatly improved score.
-- Lighthouse testing showed accessiblity was slow.
+- Lighthouse testing showed accessiblity was low.
 Added the correct amount of alt tags.
 - Got feedback that 60 seconds to do the quiz was too hard.
 Changed to 120 seconds.
 - Timer didn't finish after quiz ended.
-Hitting Play Again would cause two timers to run at the same time.
+Hitting Play Again would cause two timers to run at the same time - This turned out to be a very complex bug.
+After hours of researching using StackOverFlow, MDN and Open AI, I asked Tutor Support and we finally got there after 5 hours on the chat!
+We had to use a workaround with reseting the timer as my timer was originally created within a function and could not be implemented globally.

 ### Unfixed Bugs

--
+- None that I am aware of after lots and lots of testing.

 ## Deployment